rpeden/prefect-multiprocess/README.md

 ## Welcome!

 This Prefect collection contains a Multiprocess task runner.
 It is ideal for running CPU-intensive Prefect tasks in parallel, and should be faster than `ConcurrentTaskRunner` in that scenario.
-However, tasks that are more I/O-bound than CPU-bound will be complete significantly faster in `ConcurrentTaskRunner`.
+However, tasks that are more I/O-bound than CPU-bound will finish significantly faster in `ConcurrentTaskRunner`.

 ## Getting Started